AtomicTessellator/fhi-vibes/docs/Tutorial/1_geometry_optimization.md

 !!! info
 	We give explicit references for LDA-Silicon.
 When using LJ-Argon, the only difference lies the definition of the calculator in the `[calculator]` section, and the respective structure defined in `geometry.in`.

+!!! warning
+	The `fix_symmetry` flag needs ASE 3.20, which is not yet released.
+You can install the most recent ASE version with `pip install https://gitlab.com/ase/ase/-/archive/master/ase-master.tar.gz`.

 ## Define Inputs

 [Choose a test system](0_intro.md#test-systems) and copy the geometry information into a file called `geometry.in`.
 Generate a task input file for running a relaxation by copying the [calculator information for your test system](0_intro.md#test-systems) to a file called `relaxation.in`.
 Next, use the command line interface (CLI) of `FHI-vibes` to obtain default settings for performing the relaxation and appending them to the input file: